 - He also acknowledged his Corpsing problem during his opening monologue/song when he hosted SNL.

 - Shout-Out: He likes to have guests play Password, with a rather authentic re-creation of the set.
-He especially likes to play it with Betty White, whose late husband's claim to fame was hosting the show (White was also quite a formidable player on Password, and appeared on every version).
+He especially likes to play it with Betty White, whose late husband, Allen Ludden, was famous hosting the show (White was also quite a formidable player on Password, and appeared on every version).

 - Spotlight-Stealing Squad: Fallon was polarizing among his SNL castmates due to his frequent corpsing, which in heavy doses makes a performer look like he or she is calling attention to themselves rather than the material.
 Tracy Morgan in particular was very vocal in his disdain for Fallon's habit (and made clear he'd physically hurt Fallon if Fallon corpsed in Morgan's presence), and Fallon himself realized the problem when he hosted SNL during the 37th season.

 - Team Switzerland: During The Tonight Show conflict, Fallon was the only major late night host to refuse to take sides, calling O'Brien and Leno "two of my heroes and two of my friends."

 - The Pollyanna: So much so even his own mother will ask him to take it down a notch.

 - Those Two Guys: With Horatio Sanz on Saturday Night Live.

 - Verbal Tic: Referring to his guests as "My man" or "pal".

 - Wholesome Crossdresser: If a bit tacky.
 See his "Ew!" segments on the Tonight Show.